 I like the rougher shards of panko, but you could substitute regular breadcrumbs if that’s what you prefer or have on hand.

 And speaking of substitutions, my panko mixture in the photo is simply seasoned with a little paprika, but you could use other seasonings as well.
 You could add onion powder or garlic powder, use black pepper instead of the white.
-An Italian herb blend would be nice, as would Old Bay seasoning.
+An Italian herb blend would be nice, as would Old Bay seasoning or Salt and Vinegar Seasoning.
 But check to see if your blend includes salt and, if so, adjust the salt that gets sprinkled on the fish before coating.

 Serving Crispy Air Fryer Fish